 Many offices ask that broadcasts be resent.
 If the broadcast concerns compliance with required protocols, procedures and policies of the College, it may be repeated.

-The general recipients' lists on the broadcast system are broad and for the most part cross-disciplinary and/or include the entire college.
-They include:
+The general recipient's lists on the broadcast system are update from CUNYfirst supplied data.
+For the most part these lists are cross-discipline and/or include the entire college.
+They include these main categories: